 Birthday treats will be permitted at the teacher's discretion.
-Birthday and holiday parties will be held when it works best in the classroom schedule..
+Treats may be sent to school with your student or dropped off in the office that morning for the student to pick up.
+Birthday Party times will be determined by the teacher.
+Holiday parties will be held when it works best in the classroom schedule.
 Holiday parties should be a maximum of 45 minutes.
 Scheduled classroom parties are:

-Halloween October 31, 2024
+Halloween October 31, 2025

-Christmas December 19, 2024
+Christmas December 18, 2025

-Kansas Day January 29, 2025
+Kansas Day January 29, 2026

-Valentine's Day February 14, 2025
+Valentine's Day February 13, 2026

-Easter April 17, 2025
+Easter April 2, 2026